East and North Hertfordshire Teaching NHS Trust

-East and North Hertfordshire Teaching NHS Trust is a NHS trust which runs Lister Hospital, Mount Vernon Cancer Centre, the New QEII Hospital, Hertford County Hospital, Bedford Dialysis Unit and Harlow Renal Unit.
+East and North Hertfordshire Teaching NHS Trust is a NHS trust which runs Lister Hospital, Mount Vernon Cancer Centre, the New QEII Hospital, Hertford County Hospital, Bedford Dialysis Unit, St Albans Dialysis Unit, Chiltern Kidney Centre and Harlow Renal Unit.

 History

 East and North Hertfordshire NHS Trust was created in March 2000, by merging the former East Hertfordshire and North Hertfordshire NHS trusts.

 The Trust took over the Lister Surgicentre from Clinicenta, a subsidiary of Carillion in September 2013 after the centre was severely criticised by the Care Quality Commission and local MPs.
 The revenue cost of the take over to the Trust is said to be £2.3 million.
 The Department of Health paid £53 million for the premises.

 In April 2025, the Department of Health and Social Care approved the Trust's request to add 'Teaching' to its name, reflecting its ongoing commitment to education, training, and teaching.
 The Trust works in partnership with the University of Hertfordshire, University of Cambridge and UCL Medical School.

+In June 2026, former Chief Finance Officer and Deputy Chief Executive Martin Armstrong was appointed Chief Executive of East and North Hertfordshire Teaching NHS Trust, following the departure of former Chief Executive Adam-Sewell Jones.